Panama: Sports

+Club competition is played in the Liga de Fútbol Femenino.
+The women's national team debuted in the World Cup in 2023 as the final team to qualify.
+They joined Group F with Brazil, Jamaica, and France, where they finished last with three losses but scored three goals against France.
+Marta Cox scored Panama's first ever goal at a World Cup.

 Basketball is also popular in Panama.
 There are regional teams as well as a squad that competes internationally.

 Other popular sports include volleyball, taekwondo, golf, and tennis.
 A long-distance hiking trail called the TransPanama Trail is being built from Colombia to Costa Rica.
 Panama's women's national volleyball team competes in Central America's AFECAVOL (Asociación de Federaciones CentroAmericanas de Voleibol) zone.

 Other non-traditional sports in the country have had great importance such as the triathlon that has captured the attention of many athletes nationwide and the country has hosted international competitions.
 Flag football has also been growing in popularity in both men and women and with international participation in world of this discipline being among the best teams in the world, the sport was introduced by Americans residing in the Canal Zone for veterans and retirees who even had a festival called the Turkey Ball.
 Other popular sports are American football, rugby, field hockey, softball, and other amateur sports, including skateboarding, BMX, and surfing, because the many beaches of Panama such as Santa Catalina and Venao that have hosted events the likes of ISA World Surfing Games.

+Professional boxers from Panama to be inducted in the International Boxing Hall of Fame include the first Latin American to be a world boxing champion, Panama Al Brown, as well as ismael Laguna, Roberto Duran, Eusebio Pedroza and Hilario Zapata.